Tarasa24/FromReddit/README.md

 #### pip

-> This step isn't necessary if using binary
+> This step isn't necessary if using the executable

 ```
 pip install -r requirements.txt